Sitting the LAT by remote proctoring

 - Your printed Admission Ticket

-- blue/black pens and pencils, eraser and sharpener
+- Blue/black pens and/or pencils, eraser and sharpener

 You should use the reverse page of the printed admission ticket to plan your responses.